Calm Your Cough with These 5 Homemade Expectorants

 - 10 eucalyptus leaves (optional)

 - Put the eucalyptus leaves in a pot with water and let them boil over a low heat for five minutes.

-- When ready, cover your head with a towel and inhale the fumes that come from the mixture.
+- When ready, cover your head with a towel, position yourself a safe distance away from the container, and inhale the fumes that come from the mixture.

 - Try to do it at night, just before going to bed.